theirc/Tunakujenga/README.md

 ## Installation

-Coach Erevu is distributed as an APK file (ending in `.apk`).
+Tunakujenga is distributed as an APK file (ending in `.apk`).
 To install the app you need to move this file to your Android device by downloading it from the internet.
 Once you have done so, you can start the installation by double tapping the installed file.
 Please make sure you satisfied all pre-requisites first.

-Visit [here](https://github.com/ryanwarsaw/coach-erevu/releases) to download the latest version of the APK file.
+Visit [here](https://github.com/ryanwarsaw/Tunakujenga/releases) to download the latest version of the APK file.

 You can put a copy of this on your device by
 * Going to the above URL directly with the browser on the Android device, or